isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* look for pointer arguments
+* Look for pointer arguments.
-* look for run-time checks for range violations.
+* Look for run-time checks for range violations.

 ### <a name="Rp-run-time"></a> P.6: What cannot be checked at compile time should be checkable at run time